iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 ### Application

 Deploy the primary version of the application.
-In this tutorial, the application is an ML model.
+In this tutorial, the application is a KServe model.
 Initialize the resources for the primary version of the model (`v0`) by deploying an `InferenceService` as follows:

 ```shell
 cat <<EOF | kubectl apply -f -